simonbertrand

 Explore

-The Explore section allows the users to explore articles and videos explaining how to live better with MS, and providing reliable health information, patient testimonials and practical advice.
-They can customize the type of content they are interested in for a more personalized experience.
+The Explore section provides articles and videos to help users live better with MS. This includes reliable health information, patient stories, and practical advice.
+Content can be personalized to match user preferences.

 Journal